SzpakKamil/SymbolPicker/README.md

 }
 ```

-## iOS and iPadOS Implementation Notes
+## iOS, iPadOS, and visionOS Implementation Notes

 The `.symbolPicker` view modifier automatically handles the appropriate presentation style based on the platform:

 - On iPhone (iOS), it uses sheets
 - On iPad (iPadOS), it uses popovers
+- On Vision Pro (visionOS), it uses popovers

 This means you don't need to manually implement different presentation methods for each platform.
 Simply use the `.symbolPicker` modifier and it will adapt appropriately: